AdiFinkelman/websites_API/README.md

 pip install Flask flasgger
 ```

-2. Create a SQLite database file named `websites.db` in the project directory.

-3. Run the Flask application:
+2. Run the Flask application:
 ```bash
 python app.py
 ```
 The API will be available at [http://localhost:8088/apidocs](http://localhost:8088/apidocs).

+3. Create a SQLite database file named `websites.db` in the project directory (created automatically in the code).

 # Endpoint
 ### 1. Get Websites by Country